 1) A robust trademark, POCA, and common law search on all name candidates presented;

-2) A regulatory prescreen prior to selecting the final names to take into safety research … saving you valuable time and money by eliminating high-risk name candidates with obvious conflicts (i.e., promotional concerns, sound-alike/look-alike conflicts, USAN/INN stem conflicts, problematic medical terminology).
+2) A regulatory prescreen prior to selecting the final names to take into brand name safety research … saving you valuable time and money by eliminating high-risk name candidates with obvious conflicts (i.e., promotional concerns, sound-alike/look-alike conflicts, USAN/INN stem conflicts, problematic medical terminology).

 Detailed name prescreening provides project teams with name candidates that they can feel confident in sharing with the company’s legal counsel and regulatory panel.
 This prevents your team from falling in love with a name option they have no chance of owning and, ultimately, increases the likelihood that the preferred name candidates will not be eliminated or rejected later down the line.

-After name creation, screening, and client review and selection, a prioritized list of name candidates should undergo additional robust name safety testing.
+After name creation, screening, and client review and selection, a prioritized list of name candidates should undergo additional robust brand name safety testing.
 We suggest a minimum of 20 names taken into the final vetting stages.
-Think about it this way, the more shots on goal you enter name safety testing with, the more name options you will have at the close of the project in order to select the most strategically aligned and creatively appealing name to submit to regulatory.
+Think about it this way, the more shots on goal you enter brand name safety testing with, the more name options you will have at the close of the project in order to select the most strategically aligned and creatively appealing name to submit to regulatory.
 This will also provide you with strong back-up name options, should your name get rejected.

-Detailed name safety testing will have several different aspects which may change depending upon which regions/regulatory bodies you’re ultimately going to file the name with:
+Detailed brand name safety testing will have several different aspects which may change depending upon which regions/regulatory bodies you’re ultimately going to file the name with: